mozilla/fjord/docs/maintain.rst

    :wiki page: https://wiki.mozilla.org/Firefox/Input

-8. Set up your development environment by reading through and doing all the things in the :ref:`hacking-howto-chapter`
+8. Set up your development environment by reading through and doing all the things in the :ref:`getting-started-chapter`

 9. If you haven't read through the `Webdev Bootcamp
    <http://mozweb.readthedocs.org/en/latest/>`_, now is a good time